-Our proposed is motivated by the limitations of previous models, such as the extended Cox--Ingersoll--Ross (ECIR) process, which, while incorporating mean-reversion and regime-switching dynamics, relies primarily on linear drift components and lacks the elasticity offered by the NLD-CEV approach.
-In the ECIR process, the model captures conditional moments through a system of partial differential equations (PDEs) under Markov switching, enabling applications in VIX options pricing.
-However, ECIR\rq s linearity may limit its application in scenarios requiring greater adaptability to changing market volatility.
-The NLD-CEV model addresses this gap by introducing a nonlinear drift term, which allows for more robust modeling of asymmetrical market responses and variance elasticity.
+The proposed framework is motivated by the limitations of previous models, such as the extended~CIR (ECIR) process~\cite{hull1990pricing}, which, while incorporating mean-reversion and regime-switching dynamics, relies primarily on linear drift components and lacks the elasticity offered by the NLD-CEV approach.
+In the ECIR process, the model captures conditional moments through a system of PDEs under Markov switching, enabling applications in VIX futures pricing.
+However, the ECIR\rq s linearity may limit its application in scenarios requiring greater adaptability to changing market volatility.
+The NLD-CEV process addresses this gap by introducing a nonlinear drift term, which allows for more robust modeling of asymmetrical market responses and variance elasticity.
 Compared with existing regime-switching NLD-CEV-type models, which typically allow regime dependence only in a limited subset of model parameters, the proposed framework further generalizes the model by allowing full regime dependence across its key structural components.
 This full regime dependence leads to a coupled hybrid PDE system for fractional-order conditional moments, for which explicit closed-form solutions are derived in this paper.

 In this paper, we develop an analytical framework to calculate fractional-order conditional moments for the NLD-CEV process with regime switching.
 Using a hybrid system approach, we derive closed-form solutions for these moments, enhancing both the analytical tractability and computational efficiency of the model.
 Our approach is grounded in the Feynman--Kac formula, adapted for regime-switching diffusion processes, leading to a recursive system of PDEs for the fractional moments.
-We also explore the model’s asymptotic properties in a two-state regime-switching scenario, assessing how variations in the Markov chain intensity matrix and parameter configurations affect the conditional moments and overall process behavior.
-This analysis demonstrates the ability of the NLD-CEV model to handle a wide range of market scenarios, extending its applicability beyond that of traditional models.
+We also explore the model\rq s asymptotic properties in a two-state regime-switching scenario, assessing how variations in the Markov chain intensity matrix and parameter configurations affect the conditional moments and overall behavior of the process.
+This analysis demonstrates the ability of the NLD-CEV process to handle a wide range of market scenarios, extending its applicability beyond that of traditional~models.